genderkit/genderkit/_categories/hair.md

 ---
-category: Hair
+category: Hair and beards
-title: 'Category: Hair'
+title: 'Hair and beards'
 ---